Fifteenth Sunday of Ordinary Time, July 10, 2016

 In pointing out that these complexities are all artificial, I'm not asserting that everything is simple.
 It is not.
 Life in any kind of community is full of natural complexities.
 It is on these that we should shine the light of the gospel, to these that we should direct our honest discernment and our selfless love.
 We all bring our wounds and fears, our prejudices and resentments, our rivalries, as well as our virtues, to church.
 They make things naturally complex.
 They're the authentic challenge of life in community.
 We should be honest about them.

 There are people who would like us to fret about artificial complexities, too.
 Those absorb our energy, distract us and fatigue us, so we cannot tackle more substantive issues, and we remain passive.
-(For example: "Is the translation of the Roman Missal sufficiently reverent?"
-"We can't allow any bureaucrat to violate the Second Amendment, can we?"
-"Are we certain that President Obama was not born in Kenya?")
+For example: Some would have us spin our wheels over the question, "Is the translation of the Roman Missal sufficiently reverent?"
+Others worry us by asking, "We can't allow any bureaucrat to violate the Second Amendment (to the U.S. Constitution), can we?"
+There's even a television network dedicated to wasting our energy on the likes of this one: "Are we certain that President Obama was not born in Kenya?"